mrbid/FractalAttack/README.md

 # FractalAttack
-A little game where you must stop asteroids destroying a planet.

-At the moment you can crash into the planet or the asteroids.
+A little game where you can crash into the planet or the asteroids.

 **Snapcraft;** https://snapcraft.io/fractalattack<br>
 **WebGL;** https://mrbid.github.io/eris2/<br>